 For the derivation of the motion vector mvL0 and refIdxL0 of a P_Skip macroblock type, the following ordered steps are specified:

-The process specified in subclause J.8.3.1.5 is invoked with mbPartIdx set equal to 0, subMbPartIdx set equal to 0, currSubMbType set equal to "na", and listSuffixFlag equal to 0 as input and the output is assigned to the motion vectors mvCand [ 0 ] and the reference indices refIdxCand[ 0 ].
+The process specified in subclause J.8.3.1.5 is invoked with mbPartIdx set equal to 0, subMbPartIdx set equal to 0, currSubMbType set equal to "na", and listSuffixFlag equal to 0 as input and the output is assigned to the motion vectormvL0 and the reference index refIdxL0 .

-The process specified in subclause 8.4.1.3.2 is invoked with mbPartIdx set equal to 0, subMbPartIdx set equal to 0, currSubMbType set equal to "na", and listSuffixFlag set equal to 0 as input and with mbAddrN\mbPartIdxN\subMbPartIdxN, reference indices refIdxCand[ i ] and the motion vectors mvCand[ i ] as outputs with i equal to 1, 2 and 3 corresponding to neighbouring partition A, B, and C, respectively.

-When refIdxCand[ i ] is equal to -1 for all values of i = 0 ..
-3, the variables mvL0 and refIdxL0 are specified as follows

-refIdxCand[ 0 ] = 0, mvCand[ 0 ][ 0 ] = 0, mvCand[ 0 ][ 1 ] = 0

-The following variables are initialised:

-refIdxL0=-1, MvL0[ 0 ]=0, MvL0[ 1 ] =0, cIdx=0

-While refIdxL0 is smaller than 0 and cIdx is smaller than 4, the following apply
+When refIdxL0 is equal to -1, the following applies:

-refIdxL0= refIdxCand[ cIdx ], mvL0 = mvCand[ cIdx ]
+- The reference index refIdxL0 for a skipped macroblock is derived as:

+refIdxL0 = 0.

+- the derivation process for luma motion vector prediction in subclause J.8.3.1.7 is invoked with mbPartIdx = 0, subMbPartIdx = 0, refIdxL0, and currSubMbType = “na” as the inputs and the output being mvL0.

 J.8.3.1.3 Derivation process for luma motion vectors for B_Skip, B_Direct_16x16, and B_Direct_8x8